KalinaStefanova/Kalina-Stefanova-employees/README.md

 [Test files](#Test-files)<br />

 ### Task definition
 Application that identifies the pair of employees who have worked together on common projects for the longest period of time.
-Solution should be implemented with <b>React</b>.
+Solution should be implemented in <b>React</b>.

 Input data: <br />
 A CSV file with data in the following format: <br />